homeworkc/lazycast/README.md

 It is recommended to initiate the termination of the receiver on the source side.
 These user controls are often near the pairing controls on the source device.
 You can utilize the backchannel feature to remotely control the source device in order to close lazycast.

 # Tips
-The pairing process (entering PIN) is needed after every Raspberry Pi reboot.
-Try clearing the 'lazycast' information on the source device before re-pairing if you run into pairing problems.
 Initial pairings after Raspberry Pi reboot may be difficault due to ARP/routing/power-saving mechanisms.
 Try turning off/on WiFi interfaces on the source device and re-pairing.
 If all else fails, reboot both the source and Pi and pair them upon boot.
 The PIN number will be invalid after about 2 mins.
 Use the newest PIN number.
 Set the resolution on the source side. lazycast advertises all possible resolutions regardless of the current rendering resolution.
 Therefore, you may want to change the resolution (on the source) to match the actual resolution of the display connecting to Pi.